dannagle/PacketSender/README.md

 * Delete Panel - This will bring up a menu of current panel projects.
 Select a panel project to delete it. _Note: Buttons and scripts will be retained on the Editing screen until the Panel is closed_

 # DTLS
+For now, DTLS is only supported in the GUI with Windows.
+Other operating systems may enable DTLS by compiling from source using Qt6.

 ## Overview
 This repository contains a DTLS (Datagram Transport Layer Security) protocol feature.
 This feature have added a graphical interface to configure and manage DTLS connections, including server verification and session persistence options.